Boardgame-Design/boardgame-design.github.io/conferences.md

 ### Upcoming

-- [2D CON!](https://www.2dcon.net/) - Will have vendor space, a game jam, and playtesting all weekend.
+- [2D CON!](https://www.2dcon.net/) - Will have vendor space, a game jam, and playtesting all weekend.<br/>Friday-Sunday, Aug 23-25, 2024

 ### Previous